Efficient Learning of Object Placement with Intra-Category Transfer

 \section{Pose Learning Approach}

 In order to learn poses effectively, we decompose of learning world space poses $\probcdist{t}{\tf{W}{T}{o_t}}{\ldots}$ into

 learning of relative poses $\tf{o'}{T}{o}$, which we derive as $\tf{o'}{T}{o} = \tf{W}{T}{o'}^{-1}\cdot\tf{W}{T}{o}$.
-To enable intra-category transfer, we assume there exists an invertible class mapping $\M(o) = o_c$ which maps an object's properties, \ie its pose and feature points, to the canonical categorical representation.
-This yields the probability of a relative pose given the observed distribution of poses in categorical space as
+To enable intra-category transfer, we assume there exists an invertible class mapping $\M(o) = o_c$ which maps an object's properties, \ie its pose and feature points, to the canonical categorical instance.
+These concepts, depicted in \cref{fig:teaser}, yield the probability of a relative pose given the observed distribution of poses in categorical space as